Deep Squatting – Part 1

 translated by Ola Hansson

-This is the first of three articles on deep squatting.
 We begin by discussing what is meant by a deep squat, in which fundamental ways it differs from the more shallow variants, and the practical implications of the differences.
-In the second part, we will analyze less obvious differences and see how these, too, affect the choice of exercise for a sprinter or a jumper.
-Finally, in the third part, we will scrutinize some common claims about the dangers of deep squats.

 Personal background